 Inflammatory Bowel Disease (IBD) Service

-Ulcerative colitis only affects the colon (large intestine), while Crohn’s disease can affect all of the digestive system, from the mouth to the anus.
-The symptoms of both conditions are similar, including:
+Ulcerative colitis only affects the colon (large intestine), while Crohn’s disease can affect any part of the digestive system, from the mouth to the anus.
+The symptoms of both conditions are often similar, including:

 • pain, swelling or cramping in the tummy